ysm1180/lol-explorer-server/README.md

 Because LOL's api has the request rate limitings, we have to use the strategy to avoid being rate limited.
 The server uses mongo db to store the response of LOL's api.

-You can modify mongo connection options (user, pasword, etc...) in `.env` file.
+You should fill mongo connection options (user, pasword, etc...) in `.env` file.
-First, you should rename `.example.env` to `.env` to use monbo db.

 For the development test, we sometimes need to truncate mongo db collection.
 ```shell
 $ yarn init:mongo
 ```

+## Redis
+You should fill redis connection options (host, port, pasword) in `.env` file.

 ## PRODUCTION
 ```shell